Good Dealer Email Marketing Is Goal-Based

 Dealer email marketing needs a plan — you need goals.

-Setting goals is necessary to make sure your efforts are not wasted.
+Setting goals are necessary to make sure your efforts are not wasted.

 By creating and following email goals, you keep yourself dealership on track with what inbound marketing really is.
 It’s not who can shout the loudest; it’s who can speak to their customers’ specific needs.